 The story is very predictable.
 PROM NIGHT is a scary, unsettling movie that may generate fear, though perhaps not in horror fans who prefer more blood-soaked R-rated fare.
 It is a “slasher” movie, but it does not revel in gore.
 Perhaps because this killer was a seemingly normal character, a teacher, he is that much more frightening, rather than the typical masked “Michael” from HALLOWEEN, or “Jason” from FRIDAY the 13th.
 If anything, PROM NIGHT is scary teenage flick with typical teen testosterone behavior.
 Though the killer is clearly made to be evil, which could cut down on any copycat crimes, and the teenagers don’t consummate their sexual plans.

+PROM NIGHT is a PG-13 slasher movie.
+Donna Keppel is a beautiful high school senior preparing for her senior prom.
+Her excitement is clouded, however, by the continuing nightmare of her family’s murder at the hands of an obsessed psychopathic teacher.
+Even though the killer was caught, he was sent to a mental facility because of a last-minute insanity plea.
+Three years later, he escapes and stalks Donna at the hotel where her prom is being held.
+He begins killing everyone who gets in his way.
+Then, he gets a master key so he can wait in the hotel suite where Donna and her friends plan to party and have sexual relations.
 The terror plot in PROM NIGHT is predictable, but it works.
 Though PROM NIGHT is a teen “slasher” film, it is heavier on suspense than blood and gore.
 It also speaks against the loopholes in our legal system that too often allow leniency for psychopathic murderers.
 Even so, the movie contains strong violence, scary scenes and plenty of foul language.
 Also, the teenagers intend to drink alcohol and engage in sexual relations.
 Thus, it is more than excessive.